LGV Sud Europe Atlantique: Details

-The line was built by consortium LISEA consisting of Vinci Concessions - 33.4%, Caisse des dépôts et consignations - 25.4%, Meridiam - 22.0% and Ardian - 19.2%.
+The line was built by consortium LISEA consisting of Vinci Concessions - 33.4%, Caisse des dépôts et consignations - 25.4%, Meridiam - 22.0% and Ardian (formerly Axa Private Equity) - 19.2%.
 The consortium will operate and maintain the line until 2061, and charges tolls to train companies.
 The consortium invested €3.8 billion, French government, local authorities and the European Union paid €3 billion and €1 billion was contributed by SNCF Réseau (subsidiary of SNCF).
 Another €1.2 billion was spent by SNCF Réseau on the construction of interconnecting lines, control centres, capacity enhancements at Bordeaux and remodelling the track layout at Gare Montparnasse.

+The total cost of the line was €7.7 billion.
+Due to the choice of a concession model to finance, build and operate the line, SNCF initially feared that the toll costs for using the line would be higher than for other French high-speed lines.
+To limit this cost, SNCF considered in 2015 operating trains with greater capacity but reduced frequency.
+For the same reason, the use of the LGV by Ouigo trains was not initially planned, as the toll cost would be incompatible with the low-cost model of this service.
+A tug-of-war took place in 2015 between LISEA and SNCF, with the private company requesting 19 services to ensure the profitability of the line against 15 for SNCF.
+However, SNCF seems to have conceded on all points, as the service offered in July 2017 included 18.5 services and the Ouigo offer uses the entire LGV.

 The new high-speed route bypasses Libourne, shortening the total distance traveled compared to the existing route.
 No new stations were built between Saint-Pierre-des-Corps and Bordeaux, and service to Châtellerault, Poitiers and Angoulême uses their existing train stations, which new connections link to the high-speed rails.
 South of Poitiers, a connection allows trains to access the old tracks towards La Rochelle.

-The journey between Tours and Bordeaux is shortened by around 50 minutes. of high-speed track was built together with a further 38 km of conventional tracks that connect to the LGV.
-The new line is expected to increase annual ridership by about five million travellers.
+The journey between Tours and Bordeaux is shortened by around 50 minutes, for a typical Paris-Bordeaux journey time of 2 hours and 3 minutes.
+302 km of high-speed track was built together with a further 38 km of conventional tracks that connect to the LGV.
+The line increased annual ridership by about 3.8% after opening, exceeding the 2.6% to 3.5% predicted at the time of the declaration of public utility.

+Journey times

+The planned journey times compared to pre-LGV times: